-Purpose: Although treasury bill is the most important monetary instrument in central banking, its application in Islamic banking is not legitimate because it involves usury.
+Purpose: Although the treasury bill is the essential monetary instrument in central banking operations, its application in Islamic banking is not legitimate because it involves usury.
 This implies that the system cannot apply monetary and fiscal policies.
 To remove this obstacle "Interest-Free Treasury Bond" (IFTB) is introduced as a substitute for conventional treasury bills.
 Design: IFTB is a valuable paper which is issued by government treasury through a barter contract and is sold to central or commercial banks.
-The issuer is debtor to the holder and has to pay back the nominal value at maturity; in addition, the issuer is committed to lend a similar amount of money to the paper holder for an equal period.
-The Shariah and legal background of IFTB is explained through new contract types of "time-barter contract" and "time-loan contract".
+The issuer is a debtor to the holder, and has to pay back the nominal value at maturity to the holder; in addition, the issuer is committed to lending a similar amount of money to the paper holder for an equal period.
+The Shariah and legal background of IFTB is explained through new contract types of "time-barter contract" and "time-

 Finding: IFTB is a zero-coupon, asset-backed note with no interest and is designed upon "debt equal to future loan", or "loan equal to future debt" with "time-withdrawal right".
-The paper holder can supply and transact her bond in secondary market at competitive price.
+The paper holder can supply and transact her bond in the secondary market at a competitive price.

 Practical implication: It can be used as a substitute for conventional treasury bills.
-All conventional and non-usury systems can implement IFTB.
+All traditional and non-usury systems can implement IFTB.

-Keywords: Treasury Bills, Foreign exchange, Islamic monetary policy, fiscal policy, usury-free banking, Islamic central banking, financial instrument
+Keywords: Treasury Bills; Foreign exchange; Islamic monetary policy; fiscal policy; usury-free banking; Islamic central banking; financial instrument